Aayzie/forsens-giftbox-lidl-extension/README.md

 ![emotes-popup](https://user-images.githubusercontent.com/16715946/146497495-654f54cd-15b5-4c38-9ae8-627fcc888354.png)

-- You may enable or disable Emotes in the settings (You must refresh the page first for it to take effect.)
+- You may enable or disable Emotes in the settings (You must refresh the page first for it to take effect).

 ---